 Visiting Lex at Make Eindhoven (formerly Beeldenstorm and Daglight) a metal, glass and print workshop including Air program in the center of Eindhoven.
 The workshops still faciliate projects for experienced artists and designers but is closed to new visitors.
 Their biggest concern is how artists and small design agencies will pull through now commissions and exhibitions have been postponed as all are connected to the work space.

 At a 30 minute walk from Make Eindhoven I visit De Fabriek, a residency program where artists realize new work in its monumental exhibition space.
 Thé opportunity to work BIG.
 I just missed the installation by artist Dieke Venema that she finished in December 2020.
 Koen explained how most of the program of last year was cancelled.
 Which in a way gave room to reflect and start a process of restructuring the organization, with the ambition to realize a shared artist-in-residence accomodation in the city together with other art programs.
 Plans to look forward to!

-What a pleasure to convene again (measurements taken into account of course).
+What a pleasure to convene again.